 If food moves too quickly through the digestive system, a person may not fully digest some foods.

 Foods such as corn often remain partially undigested.
 Corn has an outer shell made of an indigestible material called cellulose.
-The body digests the material inside of the corn and expels the hard outer casing in the stool.
+The body digests the material inside of the corn and expels the hard outer casing into the stool.

 Eating too quickly

-Another harmless culprit of undigested food appearing in stool is eating too quickly.
-When a person eats too fast and swallows their food without fully chewing it, food is more likely to pass through the digestive tract without being completely broken down.
+When a person eats too fast and swallows their food without fully chewing it, it is more likely to pass through the digestive tract without completely breaking down.

-The most common cause of undigested food appearing in stool is fibrous foods, but some medical conditions can result in whole or partially digested food appearing in stool.
-In these cases, a person often notices other symptoms, such as diarrhea or stomach pain.
+The most common cause of undigested food appearing in stool is fibrous foods.
+However, some medical conditions can result in whole or partially digested food appearing in stool.

 Medical conditions that may cause undigested food to appear in the stool include the following: